StatBiomed/SNPmanifold/README.md

 ## FAQ

-If you have any issues regarding SNPmanifold, you can email me directly. u3570318@connect.hku.hk
+If you have any questions regarding SNPmanifold, you can email me directly. u3570318@connect.hku.hk

 1. How to choose the filtering criteria for high-quality cells and SNPs?